rust-lang/book/src/ch04-02-references-and-borrowing.md

-The scope in which the variable `s` is valid is the same as any function parameter’s scope, but the value pointed to by the reference is not dropped when `s` stops being used because `s` doesn’t have ownership.
+The scope in which the variable `s` is valid is the same as any function parameter’s scope, but the value pointed to by the reference is not dropped when `s` stops being used, because `s` doesn’t have ownership.
 When functions have references as parameters instead of the actual values, we won’t need to return the values in order to give back ownership, because we never had ownership.